-Medicaid and NCHC shall not cover hematopoietic stem-cell or bone marrow transplantation for AML when:
+Medicaid and NCHC shall not cover hematopoietic stem-cell transplantation for AML when:

-- a. the medical criteria listed in Subsection 3.2 above are not met; or - b. the beneficiary's psychosocial history limits the beneficiary's ability to comply with pre- and post-transplant medical care; or - c. current beneficiary or caretaker non-compliance would make compliance with a disciplined medical regime improbable.
+- a. the medical criteria listed in Subsection 3.2 are not met; or - b. the beneficiary's psychosocial history limits the beneficiary's ability to comply with pre- and post-transplant medical care; or - c. current beneficiary or caretaker non-compliance would make compliance with a disciplined medical regime improbable.